Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Introduction

-Results about genericity of zero Lyapunov exponents were announced by Ma\~n\'e and proved by Bochi \cite{Boc02}: $C^0$ generically $\SL$ cocycles are uniformly hyperbolic or have zero Lyapunov exponents.
-Also Avila \cite{Av11} proved in a very general setting (including the previous case) that there exists a dense, but not open, set of cocycles with non zero Lyapunov exponents.
+Avila \cite{Av11} proved for several topologies, including $C^r$ topology for $r\geq 0$, that there exists a dense, but not necessarily open or generic, set of cocycles taking values in $\SL$ with non zero Lyapunov exponents.
 This was generalized to $\Sp$ cocycles by Xu \cite{Xu15}.

-On the other hand, the situation changes radically in the context of (H\"older) fiber bunched cocycles.
-Viana \cite{Almost}, Avila-Viana \cite{Extremal}, Avila-Viana-Santamaria \cite{ASV_ORIG} proved that in this class the Lyapunov exponents are generically non-zero, when the base maps are non-uniformly hyperbolic, Anosov and partially hyperbolic accessible volume preserving, respectively.
-In particular, Theorem A in \cite{ASV_ORIG} gives us examples of cocycles with stably non-zero exponents when the base dynamics is a partially hyperbolic, volume preserving and accessible diffeomorphism.

-Here, we provide a new construction that does not require volume preserving nor accessibility.
-In order to do that, let us start with some definitions.
+A result stated by Ma\~n\'e and proved by Bochi \cite{Boc02} expose that the generic behaviour in the $C^0$ topology is not positiveness of Lyapunov exponents unless you have a strong hyperbolicity: $C^0$ generically $\SL$ cocycles are uniformly hyperbolic or have zero Lyapunov exponents.

+In the case of more regular cocycles with some hyperbolic behaviour on the base map and bunching condition on the fibers, the generic behavior changes radically.
+Viana~\cite{Almost} proved that, when the base maps are non-uniformly hyperbolic and the cocycle take values in the group $SL(d,\real)$, the Lyapunov exponents are generically non-zero.
+This was generalized by Bessa-Bochi-Cambrainha-Matheus-Varandas-Xu~\cite{BBCMVX} for any non-compact semi-simple Lie group (for example $\Sp$).

+These results were extended in the partially hyperbolic setting when the map is volume preserving, accessible and the cocycle takes values in $SL(d,\real)$ by Avila-Viana-Santamaria~\cite{ASV13}.

+Here we deal with $\Sp$ cocycles over a different class of partially hyperbolic maps, not contained in the previous results: they are not volume preserving neither accessible and also are not non-uniformly hyperbolic (it has zero center Lyapunov exponent).

+Specifically we deal with two types of maps, partially hyperbolic with compact center leaves and time one maps of Anosov flows that preserves measures with some product structure (for example SRB measures for an Anosov flow).
+We prove that linear cocycles over this class of maps have positive Lyapunov exponents in an open and dense set.
+We postpone the precise statements for section~\ref{s.statement}.

+We also discuss about continuity of the Lyapunov exponents for these partially hyperbolic maps when the cocycle takes values in $\SL$.
+Continuity of the Lyapunov exponents was proved for hyperbolic base maps in \cite{BBB}.

+An important technical tool in the proof of our main theorem is the closedness of $s$ and $u$-states for cocycles over partially hyperbolic maps.
+In many works closedness of $s$ or $u$-states has been proved and used for specific cases (\cite{BBB}, \cite{Extremal}, \cite{ASV13}).
+As we want to give a more general proof of this fact for general partially hyperbolic maps without any extra conditions on invariant measure of the base map and for smooth cocycles, that is an interesting result on his own, we postpone this proof for the appendix.